Based on reviews from major platforms

 This course combines classroom theory and practical experience to develop the skills necessary for the safe operation of passenger and goods hoists.
 During the training, you will learn how to:

 To join the NPORS N111 Hoist Training, you must be at least 18 years old, physically fit, and able to communicate effectively in English.
-A valid form of ID, such as a passport or driving licence, is required on the day.
 While prior lifting experience is beneficial, this course is open to both beginners and experienced operators looking to build their professional skills.

 The NPORS Passenger and Goods Hoist combined course is designed for maximum efficiency and safety.
 We offer two flexible delivery methods across the UK:

 Experienced operators can complete the course in one day.
 However, novice learners may need up to 3 days to build technical confidence and master safe load management.
+To maintain strict safety standards, NPORS requires a training ratio of 3 delegates per 1 instructor for all practical sessions.

 The assessment for the NPORS N111 Passenger and Goods Hoist is completed on the final day of your training and includes both theory and practical elements.
 The theory assessment consists of 25 questions, including 20 multiple-choice and 5 open-ended, covering key topics such as LOLER and PUWER legislation, weight limits, and emergency procedures.